-We give journalists, editors, bloggers, and the full range of online storytellers, the tools to let their readers participate in the stories they publish–allowing users to take a stand about any topic, anywhere, and immediately see how they compare to their peers.
+We give journalists, editors, bloggers, and the full range of online storytellers, the tools to let their readers participate and experience content in the stories they publish–allowing users to take a stand about any topic, anywhere, and immediately see how they compare to their peers.

-Across our network, many millions of readers are choosing to speak out using our contextual, simple and seamless one-click products–sharing their thoughts on thousands of topics, every day.
+Across our network, many millions of readers are choosing to speak out using our contextual, simple and seamless one-click products and online poll–sharing their thoughts on thousands of topics, every day.

 That puts us, Apester, at the intersection between the media and “the people.”

 The outcome of this process is a more engaged audience and a more loyal readership.
 Which, from time to time, means that there is a strong connection between the sentiment of the our users and the outcomes of significant political elections.

 We are not a polling company, nor are any of our publishing partners using our engagement products to write scientific surveys.
 Our objective is to provide an outlet, not only for the audience to read a story, but an environment and mechanism by which they can express their own opinion as well.

 The U.S. Election results show how vast the disparity between the sentiment of the people and what is being reported by the media.
 In that landscape, it’s not surprising that a contextual social engagement tool, when used effectively by journalists, helps bridge the gap and illuminate the reader’s true stance.

 Although it’s important to highlight that Apester’s editorial units are not academic tools in any way, shape or form–they do seem to allow publishers to re-establish a broken connection with their audience.
 And surface some of the people’s thoughts and voices that got lost in the way.